linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 **Table 1**.
 Execution times with MPI and Master-Worker strategy

 Table 2 presents the computational times for the MPI Master-Worker strategy implementation with multiple master processes.
-The computations were executed on a Fujitsu Primergy RX2540 M4 system equipped with 128 GB of RAM and two Intel Xeon Gold 5118 processors (2.30 GHz), providing a total of 24 cores.
+The computations were executed on a Fujitsu Primergy RX2540 M4 system equipped with 128 GB of RAM and two Intel Xeon Gold 5118 processors (2.30 GHz, Base Frequency), providing a total of 24 cores.
 The column labeled $M$ indicates the number of master processes, followed by columns reporting the execution times in seconds for 1, 2, 4, 8, 16, and 24 worker processes.

 |  q  |  n  |  k  | R | M |  W=1   |  W=2   |  W=4   |  W=8   |  W=12  |  W=16  |  W=24  |W1(M1)vs.W(24)|
 |-----|-----|-----|---|---|--------|--------|--------|--------|--------|--------|--------|--------------|